thoughtbot/testing-rails/book/antipatterns/using_factories_like_fixtures.md

 factories use case.
 This brings us back to the fixture problem where important attributes for our test cases are defined outside the scope of our tests.

-When you need to group differentiate models with specific functionalities, use traits to define the _necessary_ attributes.
+When you need to group different models with specific functionalities, use traits to define the _necessary_ attributes.
 That way, you can define one or more traits directly in the test, and only bring in the traits you need.
 Again, by defining only the attributes that are necessary, we can avoid coupling to